 50g/2oz Dark Chocolate 70% cocoa

-- Line 3 large baking trays with baking parchment.
+- First of all, line 3 large baking trays with baking parchment.

 - Place the sugar and butter in a large bowl and whisk/beat for 5 minutes until pale and creamy – whisking for 5 minutes here and then after adding the eggs is very important to the finished texture of the cookie.